MyMCIT/MyMCIT/README.md

 We welcome contributions!
 Please read the `CONTRIBUTING.md` file for guidelines on how to contribute to this project.
 Let's make something great together.

 Thank you for joining the MyMCIT project.
-Let's build something amazing.
+Let's build something amazing together!